ST EDMUND’S CHARITY

 Service users within our project have the following rights:

 ∗ THE RIGHT to receive support appropriate to their individual needs.

 ∗ THE RIGHT to have support staff in place when assisting with this process

 ∗ THE RIGHT to have their confidentiality respected on or off the of the Project

 WE ARE COMMITTED to providing a resettlement service for vulnerable adults, who are recovering from alcohol misuse / substance misuse with or without associated mental health problems, which is accessible to all persons who need the service (subject to eligibility & availability) The aims of the Project are determined by the service user’s needs.

 THE PROJECT WORKS to a diversity and equal opportunities policy, to ensure that all staff and service users alike are welcoming to all our residents and potential residents.
 The aim of the policy is to make sure that any service user or prospective service user is not treated less favourably because of their nationality, ethnic origin, colour creed, marital status, sexuality, age, HIV/AIDS, religion, political beliefs or trade union activity.

-ST EDMUNDS CHARITY Project is located within a building which is denied certain adaptations, therefore persons with serious mobility issues or problems breathing may be unable to access our project.
+ST EDMUNDS CHARITY Project is located within a listed building area which is denied certain adaptations, therefore persons with serious mobility issues or problems breathing may be unable to access our project.
 Service users who develop problems during their stay – making living at the project difficult – will be granted specialist assistance to find suitable alternative accommodation.

 All members of staff & volunteer, service user and visitor will be expected to follow to adhere to this policy and to make sure that everyone is treated with respect and dignity – so that everyone is made to feel comfortable living at the project.
 Bad behaviour or remarks which are prejudicial or discriminatory against a service user or member of staff or visitor are totally unacceptable.
 Any form of harassment whether physical, verbal or suggestive is unacceptable.

 We have the right to end a service user’s stay at the project if they act in a threatening or aggressive way to other service user’s staff or visitors.